LeoZhichaoLiu/CSE-132B-Database-application-for-UCSD-school-data-managment/README.md

 5. Use Tomcat 9.0 to establish the server.

+6. Enable Insertion, Update, Delete functionality for data on Web interface.

-6. Use Trigger to enforce the constraints.
+7. Use Trigger to enforce the constraints among data entities.
 ![Snip20220611_9](https://user-images.githubusercontent.com/49352811/173217271-a247659a-4caf-4804-b2de-fc53bf54cd5b.png)
 ![Snip20220611_25](https://user-images.githubusercontent.com/49352811/173219645-1e6c970a-9242-4038-9784-5734c0a95305.png)